McShelby/hugo-theme-relearn/exampleSite/content/introduction/quickstart/_index.en.md

 weight = 1
 +++

 Here's how to start your new website.
-If you're new to Hugo, we recommend learning more about it in its excellent [beginner's guide](https://gohugo.io/getting-started/).
+If you're new to Hugo, we recommend learning more about it in its excellent [starter's guide](https://gohugo.io/getting-started/).

 ## Install Hugo